Moab Landfill

 • Hot Ash

-The following is not an all inclusive list of materials that are unacceptable.
-Customers are cautioned to ask before dumping as the CSWA will charge for the time of labor and equipment as well as disposal costs for improperly or illegally disposed materials.
+Customers are cautioned to inquire prior to dumping as CSWA will charge for the time of labor and equipment as well as disposal costs for improperly or illegally disposed materials.

 All loads that are brought to the Moab Landfill are subject to waste screening and random load inspections.
 Any loads found containing hazardous or unacceptable material will be investigated and potentially prosecuted to the full extent of the law for violations of state and federal laws.
 Equipment operators have received certified training on waste screening and load inspections.